Thomas-Mewily/hexga/hexga/hexga_asset/approch.md

+Other idea:

-1) Asset are immuable, and hot reload produce a new asset
+- Asset are immuable, and hot reload produce a new asset

 ```rust
 impl<T> Asset<T>